pantheon-systems/documentation/source/partials/migrate/troubleshooting-migrate-general.md

 ### Destination Site Not Found Error

-**Cause**: This error occurs when you are logged in with one identity and re-authenticate with a different account or use Single Sign-On with Google.
+**Cause**: This error occurs when you are logged in with one identity and re-authenticate with a different account, or use Single Sign-On with Google.
 The site created will be associated with one account and the machine token with another.

 **Solution**: Click your browser's back button from the Pantheon Dashboard and re-authenticate the user account for your current session.